reSHARMA/AC4A/tasks.md

 - [x] 2.
 Can you show me my calendar for the week of July 10th, 2025?
 I'm planning a project timeline and need to see my availability.
 - [x] 3.
 Please add a reminder to my calendar for July 21st, 2026 at 4pm about my vacation plans to Hawaii.
 - [x] 4.
 I got invited to a party on November 9th, 2025 at 9pm.
 Can you check if I'm available that evening?
 - [ ] 5.
 I need to schedule a team meeting for next week.
 Can you show me my availability for Tuesday through Thursday?
+<mark> The existing data hierarchy does not have a concept of day of the week. </mark>
 - [x] 6.
 I'm planning to visit my family on December 25th, 2025.
 Am I free that day?
-- [ ] 7.
+- [x] 7.
 Please add a meeting with the marketing team for tomorrow at 2pm in the conference room.
 - [x] 8.
 What's on my schedule for today?
 I need to plan my workday.
 - [ ] 9.
 I need to schedule a 1-hour call with a client.
 Can you find the next available slot in my calendar?
 - [ ] 10.
 Show me all my meetings for this month.
 I need to prepare my monthly report.